Test topic inference in a colab

 Try the colab to learn how to load the TensorFlow Lite model used by Chrome to infer topics from hostnames.

-- The Topics API proposal has completed the public discussion phase and is currently available in an origin trial.
-The API is now approaching launch for scaled adoption.
+- The Topics API has completed the public discussion phase and is currently available to 99 percent of users, scaling up to 100 percent.

 - To provide your feedback on the Topics API, create an Issue on the Topics explainer or participate in discussions in the Improving Web Advertising Business Group.
 The explainer has a number of open questions that still require further definition.